 - Protection from plosives: Nobody wants to hear a plosive (“p” and “b” sounds).
 Always angle your microphones slightly off-axis and use a pop filter or windscreen!

 All of our top podcast microphones are XLR microphones.
-This means you will need a mixer, interface, or digital recorder to capture the audio from these mics.
-They will not plug directly into your computer like a USB microphone does.
+This means you will need a mixer, interface, or digital recorder to capture these mics’ audio.
+They will not plug directly into your computer as a USB microphone does.

 Best Podcast Microphones